arnodelorme/neurofeedbacklab/INSTALL.md

 # To get started with Neurofeedbacklab

 ## Change the settings for your hardware
-Edit the file nfblab_option.m to set you hardware number of channels and sampling frequency.
+Edit the file [nfblab_option.m](src/nfblab_option.m) to set you hardware number of channels and sampling frequency, and the name of your LSL stream.

 ## Save baseline file with ASR (artifact rejection) parameters
-If the code below does not work, disable to Matlab psycho toolbox in the nfblab_option.m file (set to false)
+If the code below does not work, disable to Matlab psycho toolbox in the [nfblab_option.m](src/nfblab_option.m) file (set to false)

 ```Matlab
 nfblab_process('baseline', 'asrfile.mat', 'baseline_eeg_output.mat')